Azure/aace/end-to-end-solutions/kma/src/readme.md

 # Source Code for Kanowledge Mining Accelerator - KMA-v1

 This is the source code folder for the KMA-v1 project.
 IT is an E2E Knowledge Mining for demos, POCs, MVPs, and other business scenario.

-All code and datasets are open source.
+Code and datasets are open source.

+## IMPORTANT UPDATE - October 2020

+This project has been discontinued and the code is provided as is, without support or maintenance.
+Please use the latest content at http://aka.ms/kma.

 ## Key Links